-- During the weeks before school starts teach your children their full name, address and telephone number, babysitter's name, mother's and father's first and last names and where they work.
+- Weeks before school starts teach your children their full name, address and telephone number, babysitter's name, parents first and last names - and where they work.

 On the First Day

 Some parents suffer from separation anxiety.
-Letting go is a fact of parenting and you'll have more peace of mind when you know your children are prepared for their new life as a student.
+Letting go can be difficult for parents but you'll have more peace of mind when you know your children are in a secured environment and prepared for their new life as students.

-- Arrive at school just a few minutes before starting time.
+- Arrive at school just a few minutes before the bell rings.

 - Ensure that the teacher has greeted your children and made them feel welcome – and then in a non-emotional way say 'good-bye', tell them you will see them in a short time, and then leave.